CallmeYiombi/hdca_Net/README.md

 This writes `data/matrices_gdsc12/` and `data/matrices_{ccle_2015,gcsi_2019}/`, each holding a sample table together with the expression, fingerprint and prior matrices.

+The fingerprints written by `build_gdsc12_matrices.py` are mostly empty: its SMILES lookup misses most compounds. `build_drug_graphs.py` resolves SMILES properly (PubChem with a property-name fallback, then ChEMBL) into `drug_smiles.csv`, and `build_drug_fp.py` rebuilds `drug_fp.npy` from it.
+Both are required to reproduce the reported runs, which use 433/542 non-zero fingerprints; the remaining 109 compounds keep zero vectors. `build_drug_graphs.py` also writes the atom-feature and adjacency arrays that the PANCDR baseline loads.

 ## Training